 Screeding the entire area for the pool shell

-Fastening chain to bucker of excavator
+Fastening chain to bucket of excavator

 Taping chain for extra precaution